 Coconut flour will just fall apart if you substitute it 100% for another flour.
 However, through trial and error, and with the help of a terrific source, I've discovered that if you add eggs to the recipe, you can use 100% coconut flour in a recipe.
 The secret is to add one egg per ounce of coconut flour (on the average).
 Why eggs?
 Coconut flour has no gluten and the eggs take the place of gluten.

-If you are wheat sensitive, looking for delicious ways to add healthy fiber to your diet, or just want to try something new and delicious -- then you have nothing to lose and everything to gain (like help to support a healthy weight) by using coconut flour!
+If you are wheat sensitive, looking for delicious ways to add healthy fiber to your diet, or just want to try something new and delicious -- then you have nothing to lose and everything to gain by using coconut flour!

 Easy to add to smoothies and desserts or to use as a thickening agent in sauces and gravies, coconut flour makes a great substitute for other flours called for in almost any recipe!
 It's a great way to add fiber and flavor to your diet, so what are you waiting for?